 The Nest Egg is suitable for a medium-sized flock of 13-24 chickens.
-It has floor space of 38 square feet and has a full-sized entrance door.
-The external nesting box is double tiered to make the most of the space.
+It has a floor space of 38 square feet and has a full-sized entrance door.
+The external nesting box is double-tiered to make the most of the space.
 The coop is also insulated, which is ideal for cooler climates.

 Two Dog Farm

 The White Coop is one of the smaller and easier build plans.
-It’s a very simple triangular-shaped coop which requires much less materials than most.
-It has a small access door at the front for both cleaning purposes and for the chickens to roam in and out.
+It’s a very simple triangular-shaped coop that requires much fewer materials than most.
+It has a small access door at the front for cleaning purposes and for the chickens to roam in and out.

 This Wichita Cabin Coop is a small, simple, and easy-to-use coop – perfect for a small backyard flock.
-It will house up to 6 chickens and is one of the more difficult plan packs that we feature.
+It will house up to 6 chickens and one of the more difficult plans packs we feature.
 It has an external nesting box and a slanted roof, which gets lower toward the back.

-This extremely thorough plan pack contains 34 detailed pages of instructions.
+This comprehensive plan pack contains 34 detailed pages of instructions.
 It has materials lists, 3D elevations, diagrams of the framing, and step-by-step pictorial instructions.
-Zelda can house up to 20 chickens and it’ll take 3-4 days to build.
+Zelda can house up to 20 chickens, and it’ll take 3-4 days to build.
 The overall cost will be around $450.